taiiat/scarable/PITCHME.md

-####  Evaluation
+###  Evaluation of Channel Factory

- 　evaluating the system

-   with the used ECDSA signatures
+evaluating the system with the used ECDSA signatures

-   ECDSA signature:72bytes,
+   ECDSA signature :72bytes,

-   a public key:33 bytes.
+   a public key :33 bytes.

 +++
-#### calculate

    p=number of parties and n=the number of subchannels.

    The blockchain cost per subchannel:

    $$BC(p,n)=\frac{33\times2\times p +72 \times 2 \times p}{n}$$

    $$BC_{simple}=33\times2\times2+72\times2\times2=420$$

 +++
+#### More concrete

-p=20 parties and n=100 subchannelsとすると
+p=20 parties　,n=100 subchannelsとすると

 the blockchain cost of each channel is 42,